intel/mlir-extensions/docs/rfcs/XeGPU.md

 **Design and Semantics**

-The matrix_desc type addresses these challenges by:

--Encoding layout transformations (e.g., transpose, blocking) as static attributes of the descriptor.

--Separating logical and physical address computation:

-	-The distribution and unrolling process operates on a conceptual row-major 2D matrix.

-	-The physical address materialization then maps logical coordinates to hardware-compliant SLM addresses, guided by layout attributes in matrix_desc.
+The matrix_desc type addresses these challenges by encoding layout transformations—such as transpose and blocking—as static attributes of the descriptor, and by clearly separating logical and physical address computation.
+The distribution and unrolling process operates on a conceptual row-major 2D matrix, enabling clean and structured logical access, while the physical address materialization phase maps these logical coordinates to hardware-compliant SLM addresses, guided by the layout attributes attached to the matrix_desc.

 This separation simplifies distribution and unrolling passes and enables systematic, robust transformations during compilation.
 The descriptor encapsulates all necessary layout metadata to generate correct and efficient SLM access patterns — supporting both regular loads and 1D block loads — without requiring the user to write explicit address arithmetic.

-Users must create `matrix_desc` to hold a matrix in the share local memory.
-The matrix must be row-major.
-The matrix can attach a attribute for its memory layout, for example, a blocked layout or just original non-blocked row-major layout (aka. linear layout).
-User can get a subview of an existing `matrix_desc` to get a new `matrix_desc`, potentially having strided and blocked layout attributes.
-Then user can use load_matrix and store_matrix to move the matrix data between slm and vectors (registers).
-The matrix is typically 2d and but can be multi-dimension.
-XeGPU's load_matrix and store_matrix works at workgroup scope only.

 **Basic Usage**